sarika-subram/terraform-project/README.md

 To switch between environments, use the `terraform workspace select` command and specify the desired environment name.

+# CI/CD
+A a GitHub Actions workflow file that defines a continuous integration and deployment (CI/CD) pipeline for Terraform configurations.
+It automates the process of initializing Terraform, planning the changes, and applying the configurations across different environments (dev, staging, and prod)

 ## Cost Estimation

 The cost of this deployment will vary based on the number of requests, the instance types used for the ECS cluster, and the amount of data transfer.
 Here's a rough estimate of the costs: